Chocolate Royal – Trianon

 • Whip the remaining 1 1/3 cup (320g) chilled whipping cream until soft peaks form.
 Add melted chocolate mixture and mix until well combined.
 Transfer mousse into a piping bag fitted with a large plain tip.

-• Assembly.
-Use a 8 inch ( 20 cm) square ring or a mold as the one I’ve used from Delicake.
-Line with acetate sheet for easier removal.
+• Use an 8-inch ( 20 cm) square ring or a mold like the one I’ve used from Delicake.
+Line with an acetate sheet for easier removal.

 • Place the frozen dacquoise into the middle of the ring with crunchy praline on top.
 Pipe the chocolate mousse on sides and top.
 Smooth the top.
 Freeze for a couple of hours or overnight.

-• Prepare cocoa mirror glaze.
-Dissolve gelatin in ¼ cup (60ml) cold water and let it swell for about 5 to 10 minutes.
+• Dissolve gelatin in ¼ cup (60ml) cold water and let it swell for about 5 to 10 minutes.

 • Add bloomed gelatin into the hot cocoa mixture and stir until completely dissolved.